VictorLCosta/eCommerce-App/README.md

 ### Mobile UX

-This project is completely mobile friendly.
-I used ChakraUI components to facilitate the construction of the interface, but I tried to customize the appearance and not depend so much on the components.
-Therefore, it took a lot of time writing CSS that although tiring, it was a lot of fun to practice.
+This project is fully mobile friendly.
+I used classes from TailwindCSS to facilitate the construction of my custom components, as if it were a basic version of a UI Kit.
+So it took a lot of time writing CSS which, while tiring, was really fun to practice.